KaiAnnFletcher/Kaibru/README.md

 # Kaibru

+*Project Description:*
-*Project Description:* Kaibru specifically is being designed as a one-stop hub for users to browse sustainable products and services via tapping into open APIs or web-scraping.
+Kaibru specifically is being designed as a one-stop hub for users to browse sustainable products and services.

+This is our beta release which means that there is still work to be completed on this project.

+The first website is featured using webscraping and we have ensured that there are links which route back to the original website.

+*Challenges:*
+Web-scraping is proving to be a challenge currently.
+Due to an issue with undefined attributes we had to switch our back-end from Sequelize to MongoDB.
+Even still we are only

+able to feature links for the first website.
+In future we will be looking toward open APIs instead.
+Again, this is our beta release - the platform will be undergoing major

+changes in future for a more user-friendly interface.

+*Core Responsibilities:*
-*Core Responsibilities:* Principal Developer
+Kai-Ann Fletcher - Principal Developer

+Bruno Mazzitelli - Lead Visionary and Content Strategist

+*Tools/languages used:*
-*Tools/languages used:* HTML5, CSS/Bootstrap, JavaScript/jQuery, React.js, Sequelize
+HTML5, CSS/Bootstrap, JavaScript, React.js, MonogDB, JWT, web-scraping (cheerio)

-This project has a working sequelize back-end (version ^6.0.0).

-Alot of websites using shopify, bigcommerce or woocommerce platforms cannot be scraped.
-Those websites that return data to the console have undefined attributes.
-This does not work with a sequelize findCreateFind function.
-This function is needed to ensure data is not duplicated in the database.

-At the same time, the data simply does not save because the website being scraped returns undefined attributes which the sequelize library recognizes as invalid.
-As a result, they do not get stored to the database.